-Associate Professor Tracey Moroney is the Dean at the University of Notre Dame, Sydney Campus and has been a CDNM Executive member since 2014.
+Professor Tracey Moroney is the Head of School at the University of Wollongong, School of Nursing, Faculty of Science, Medicine and Health and has been a CDNM Executive member since 2014.
 She is a Registered Nurse, having completed her PhD in 2007 exploring the nature of advanced practice nursing, with a focus on the development of a conceptual framework of expert.
 Her recent research interests are focused on early career nurses and how they are supported in their transition to practice.
 Tracey has held senior appointments at Concord Hospital and the University of Sydney and has extensive experience in both undergraduate and postgraduate nurse education especially in the areas of clinical skill development, advanced and reflective practice and research methods.

 Associate Professor Stephen Neville - New Zealand member